Ng Wing Nam: 2013

-In 2013, Ng won the U21 women's singles runner-up in the ITTF World Tour Grand Finals, which was the best result achieved by Hong Kong since it sent a team to participate in the ITTF World Tour Grand Finals for the first time in 2010.
+In 2013, Ng won the U21 women's singles runner-up in the ITTF World Tour Grand Finals.

 2014

-In 2014, the blossoming talent from Hong Kong, Ng gracefully transitioned into a more mature phase of her career.
-In February of that year, at the International Table Tennis Federation (ITTF) Platinum World Tour Qatar Open, she achieved a bronze medal in singles and a gold medal in doubles.
-Notably, in singles, she achieved victories over Singapore's top player and Three-Time Olympic medalist Feng Tianwei, Japan's renowned player and Silver medalist at the 2012 London Olympic Hirano Sayaka, and China's national team player 2014 Summer Youth Olympic Games Liu Gaoyang, showcasing her exceptional skill and determination.
-In doubles, she and her partner decisively defeated the China team of Liu Gaoyang and Liu Xi to claim the championship.
+In 2014, at the International Table Tennis Federation (ITTF) Platinum World Tour Qatar Open, she achieved a bronze medal in singles and a gold medal in doubles.
+In singles, she achieved victories over Singapore's top player and Three-Time Olympic medalist Feng Tianwei, Japan's player and Silver medalist at the 2012 London Olympic Hirano Sayaka, and China's national team player 2014 Summer Youth Olympic Games Liu Gaoyang.
+In doubles, she and her partner defeated the China team of Liu Gaoyang and Liu Xi to claim the championship.

 Later in May of the same year, she secured a bronze medal in the women's team event at the World Table Tennis Championships held in Tokyo, achieving the best result of only losing one match.
 Once again, she drew attention at the Asian Games held in Incheon, South Korea, where she, alongside Lee Ho Ching, brought home a bronze medal for Hong Kong, becoming the third generation of 'twin stars' in Hong Kong table tennis history, following in the footsteps of Chan Tan Lui/Qi Bao Hua and Li Ching/Ko Lai Chak.

 2015

-In 2015, she took a temporary leave from the sports scene, only to make a triumphant return two years later, rejoining the Hong Kong representative team to continue her journey of competing on behalf of her homeland.
+In 2015, she took a temporary leave from the sports scene, only to make a return two years later, rejoining the Hong Kong representative team to continue her journey of competing on behalf of her homeland.

 2017

-After rejoining the team in 2017, Ng achieved commendable results in both singles and doubles events at the International Table Tennis Federation World Tour Platinum event in India, securing bronze medals in each category.
+After rejoining the team in 2017, Ng achieved successful results in both singles and doubles events at the International Table Tennis Federation World Tour Platinum event in India, securing bronze medals in each category.
 Following the singles event, she further earned a bronze medal with her team at the Asian Table Tennis Championships.

 2018

-In 2018, amidst the prestigious Table Tennis World Cup in London, UK, she boldly clinched a bronze medal, showcasing her resilience and skill.
-Throughout the year, her prowess shone as she triumphed in the doubles competitions at the International Table Tennis Federation World Tour events in Slovenia and Serbia.
-Adding to her accolades, she played an integral role in securing a bronze medal for her team at the World Table Tennis Championships in Halmstad, Sweden.
-Furthermore, at the highly anticipated 2018 Asian Games in Jakarta, Indonesia, held once every four years, she reaffirmed her talent by securing another team bronze medal, thus solidifying her position as a distinguished two-time consecutive Asian Games medalist.
+In 2018, amidst the Table Tennis World Cup in London, UK, she clinched a bronze medal.
+Throughout the year, she succeeded in the doubles competitions at the International Table Tennis Federation World Tour events in Slovenia and Serbia.
+Adding to her accolades, she played a role in securing a bronze medal for her team at the World Table Tennis Championships in Halmstad, Sweden.
+Furthermore, 2018 Asian Games in Jakarta, Indonesia, held once every four years, she secured another team bronze medal, thus solidifying her position as a two-time consecutive Asian Games medalist.